James-Frowen/james-frowen.github.io-v2/about.md

   </p>

   <p>
   For my final year project I had to create a program to process image of the sun to detect sungrazing comets.
-I used python for this project.
-To detect the comets I had to locate groups of pixels that had the correct movement patterns.
-One challenge was filtering out false positives created by random noise in the images.
+The program had to locate groups of pixels that had the correct movement patterns of a comet.
+The most challenging part was filtering false positives created by random noise.
   </p>
 </details>